Ann E. Carlson

 Shirley Shapiro Professor of Environmental Law

-Faculty Director, Emmett Center on Climate Change and the Environment
+Faculty Co-Director, Emmett Institute on Climate Change and the Environment

 Vice Dean for Faculty Recruitment and Intellectual Life

 Ann Carlson is the Shirley Shapiro Professor of Environmental Law, and the inaugural Faculty Director of the Emmett Institute on Climate Change and the Environment at the UCLA School of Law.
 She is also on the faculty of the UCLA Institute of the Environment.

 Professor Carlson is one of the country’s leading scholars of climate change law and policy.
 Two of her articles, Iterative Federalism and Climate Change and Takings on the Ground, have been selected by the Land Use and Environmental Law Review as among the top five environmental articles of the year, and her work has been published in leading journals including the UCLA, California, Northwestern and Michigan law reviews.
 She is co-author (with Daniel Farber and Jody Freeman) of a leading casebook, Environmental Law (8th ed.).
 She recently served on a National Academy of Sciences panel, America’s Climate Choices: Limiting the Magnitude of Future Climate Change, and she is currently serving on an American Academy of Arts and Sciences panel studying the future of America’s energy systems.
 Carlson is also a frequent commentator and speaker on environmental issues, particularly on climate change, and she blogs at Legal Planet (http://legalplanet.wordpress.com).